HemakanthNatkunaraja/HemakanthNatkunaraja/README.md

-- 👋 Hi, I’m HemakanthNatkunaraja
+- 👋 Hi, I’m Hemakanth Natkunaraja
 - 👀 I’m interested in Electrical & electronic designs
 - 🌱 I’m currently learning a  Electrical & Electronic Engineering Degree.
-- 💞️ I’m looking to collaborate on Electric Circuits And implementations and collaborate with mini Electronic projects.
 - 📫 How to reach me ...You can contact me through my email hemakanthnatkunaraja@gmail.com
 - This is my Linkedin account......> www.linkedin.com/in/hemakanth-natkunaraja-232aa2245